Best Single-Engine Turboprop Aircraft in 2026 — 5 Models Compared

 Probably should have opened with this section, honestly.
 The PC-12 NGX is the most versatile single-engine turboprop ever built, and its sales numbers have proven that claim across 30-plus years of continuous production.
 Pilatus delivered over 1,900 PC-12s through the end of 2025.
 No competitor is close.

-The weaknesses are real.
-Ground handling is deliberate given the aircraft’s size, and high-altitude hot-and-high performance is measurably inferior to the TBM.
-The avionics, while excellent, don’t quite match the Garmin ecosystem’s current generation in terms of integration depth.
+The weaknesses are real — ground handling is deliberate given the aircraft’s size, and high-altitude hot-and-high performance is measurably inferior to the TBM.
+The avionics, while excellent, don’t quite match the current Garmin ecosystem’s integration depth.
 But for sheer flexibility of mission, nothing beats it.
+That’s what makes the PC-12 endearing to us utility-minded operators.

 Daher Kodiak 100 Series III — The Bush and Utility Specialist

-Fuel burn is approximately 34 to 38 GPH, which makes it the most economical aircraft in this comparison on a per-hour basis by a significant margin.
-The cabin seats nine in a pinch and the 750 HP PT6A-34 has a 3,600-hour TBO — among the highest in the PT6 family.
+Fuel burn is approximately 34 to 38 GPH — the most economical aircraft in this comparison on a per-hour basis by a significant margin.
+The cabin seats nine in a pinch.
+The 750 HP PT6A-34 carries a 3,600-hour TBO, among the highest in the PT6 family.
+This new idea took off several years after the Kodiak’s 2007 debut and eventually evolved into the utility workhorse backcountry operators know and depend on today.

 Cessna Grand Caravan EX — The Workhorse

-The Cessna Grand Caravan EX has been in continuous production since 1984 in various forms, and in 2026 it remains the volume leader in the utility turboprop segment by a considerable margin.
-Over 2,800 Caravans of all variants have been delivered.
-The EX suffix indicates the PT6A-140 engine producing 867 shaft horsepower, introduced to the Caravan line in 2012 and carried forward with progressive refinements.
+The Cessna Grand Caravan EX has been in continuous production since 1984 in various forms, and in 2026 it remains the volume leader in the utility turboprop segment by a considerable margin — over 2,800 Caravans of all variants delivered.
+The EX suffix indicates the PT6A-140 engine producing 867 shaft horsepower, introduced to the line in 2012 and carried forward with progressive refinements.

-The honest criticism — and I learned this from spending time with a skydiving operation that ran two of them — is that the Caravan’s avionics integration and overall pilot experience feel dated compared to the PC-12 or TBM.
+The honest criticism — and I picked this up from time spent with a skydiving operation running two of them out of a grass strip in central Indiana — is that the Caravan’s avionics integration and overall pilot experience feel dated compared to the PC-12 or TBM.
 The airframe is old.
-The design philosophy prioritizes load-carrying utility over pilot ergonomics or passenger comfort.
+The design prioritizes load-carrying utility over pilot ergonomics or passenger comfort.
 That’s a feature if you’re hauling cargo.
 It’s a liability if you’re selling charter seats to paying passengers who can see the carpet.

 Piper M600/SLS — The Owner-Flown Value Proposition

 The M600/SLS runs a Lycoming LTP101-700 producing 600 shaft horsepower.
 Cruise speed is approximately 274 KTAS at FL280.
 Range with four occupants is around 1,484 nautical miles.
-New base price in 2026 is approximately $3.7 million, making it the middle-market option between the Kodiak’s utility focus and the TBM’s performance focus.
+New base price in 2026 is approximately $3.7 million — the middle-market option between the Kodiak’s utility focus and the TBM’s performance focus.

 Useful load is around 1,304 pounds — the lowest of the five aircraft here.
 The cabin fits six occupants but feels tighter than the PC-12.
 These are real constraints.
-The M600 is not the right airplane for heavy cargo or maximum passenger count.
-It is the right airplane for the owner-pilot who flies 150 to 200 hours per year, typically two to four passengers, wants pressurization and real IFR capability, and has meaningful concern about single-pilot incapacitation risk.
-For that specific buyer profile, the Safe Return system isn’t a gimmick — it’s a rational safety investment.
+While you won’t need the payload capacity of a Caravan, you will need to plan passenger and baggage loads carefully — the M600 bites back quickly when you’re cavalier about weight and balance.
+First, you should run the numbers before you commit to a mission — at least if you’re regularly flying four passengers with full bags.
+For the owner-pilot who flies 150 to 200 hours per year, typically two to four passengers, and has genuine concern about single-pilot incapacitation risk, the Safe Return system isn’t a gimmick.
+It’s a rational safety investment.

 Operating Cost Comparison

 Numbers below are 2026 estimates based on published manufacturer data, AOPA operating cost surveys, and the Conklin & de Decker Aircraft Cost Evaluator database.
-All figures assume 400 annual flight hours, which is a reasonable owner-operator baseline.
+All figures assume 400 annual flight hours — a reasonable owner-operator baseline.

-The Kodiak’s cost advantage is dramatic and worth emphasizing.
-At 400 hours per year, the Kodiak costs roughly $304,000 annually all-in versus the TBM’s $512,000.
-That $208,000 annual delta is real money.
-The question is whether the TBM’s 147-knot speed advantage turns that delta into value — and for many owner-operators, it genuinely does, because time has a cost too.
+The Kodiak’s cost advantage is dramatic.
+At 400 hours per year, the Kodiak runs roughly $304,000 annually all-in versus the TBM’s $512,000.
+That $208,000 annual delta is real money — not rounding-error money.
+The question is whether the TBM’s 147-knot speed advantage turns that delta into value.
+For many owner-operators, it genuinely does, because time has a cost too.

-One mistake I made early in my analysis work was treating fuel cost as the dominant variable in turboprop operating economics.
+Don’t make my mistake.
+Early in my analysis work I treated fuel cost as the dominant variable in turboprop operating economics.
 It’s not.
 Engine reserve accrual and insurance are the two variables that most consistently surprise owners.
-A PT6A overhaul on the PC-12 runs approximately $400,000 to $500,000 at a major overhaul shop.
-Accruing that over 3,600 hours means $111 to $139 per flight hour just for engine reserve.
-Budget accordingly.
+A PT6A overhaul on the PC-12 runs approximately $400,000 to $500,000 at a major overhaul shop — accruing that over 3,600 hours means $111 to $139 per flight hour just for engine reserve.
+Budget accordingly, and budget conservatively.

 Which Turboprop Fits Your Mission